SCHEDULING:

-• All current clients can log in to their client portal through their email to request a future appointment.
+• All current clients can log in to their client portal through their email to request any future appointment.

-• Our staff can be reached through our secretary Jeanette, who can help assist you in determining your desired path of service.
-If you reach out and our secretary is on the other line, please leave a message so that she may return your call the very same day or within 24 hrs.
+• All new clients and scheduling can be made through our secretary Jeanette.
+If you reach out to her and she is on the other line, please leave a message so that she may return your call the very same business day.

 • If you have an emergency during or after business hours, you may dial 988 for the national hotline or 911 for your local law enforcement agency.